 Basically, the film makes cosmetic changes to streamline the plot.
 Luthor is exposed as a criminal and a madman and his subordinates turn on him, leading him to go on a rampage and actively try to thwart the heroes’ attempts to save the planet just to protect his own grandiose delusions.
 As even his right-hand woman Amanda Waller tells him earlier in the film, the only reason he doesn’t want superheroes (even the ones working for him, not just Superman) helping him stop the meteor is so that he can get all of the credit for himself.
 In the end, he ruins his own presidency and nearly destroys the world out of nothing more than ego.

-Luthor is a rather unique example in this series of Movies that Predicted Trump, in that he actually is based on Trump.
-While the character has been around since 1940 (ironically a few years before Trump was born), in the 1980s he was re-imagined as a dangerous and corrupt yet wealthy and powerful businessman who explicitly took traits from The Donald, who was gaining celebrity status around the same time as an up-and-coming real estate developer who was courting publicity.
+Luthor is a rather unique example in this series of Movies that Predicted Trump, in that he actually is based on Trump…sort of.
+While the character has been around since 1940 (ironically only a few years before Trump was born), in the 1980s he was re-imagined as a dangerous and corrupt yet wealthy and powerful businessman who explicitly took traits from The Donald, who was gaining celebrity status around the same time as an up-and-coming real estate developer who was courting publicity.
 Like Trump, Lex likes to build skyscrapers and other impressive buildings and plaster his name on them; just as Trump liked and likes to associate himself with his home city of New York, so did Lex become the uncrowned king of Metropolis, also established as his home in this new canon.
 And like Trump, Lex liked to diversify and gained prominence and prestige across numerous industries.
 And just as Trump has teased or been teased as a presidential candidate since as far back as the 1980s, Lex running for President in 2000 was a natural development for the character of Lex himself, if a rather unexpected one; After all, while Trump has long been accused of all sorts of crooked dealings, Lex Luthor was sworn into office as a convicted criminal and known supervillain.

 This is one of the big talking points of this intriguing yet under-utilized storyline: would the people of the United States really elect someone like Lex Luthor to the presidency, knowing or at least having a good idea of what he’s really like?
 It was actually a pretty interesting twist at the time.
 Up to that point in comics, if the president was evil, it either meant he had a good public image (and was often a strawman version of an actual president; witness Nixon square off against Captain America), or that the setting was a dystopia (such as the Beast and the Smiler in the far-less-mainstream series Transmetropolitan), or they were a supervillain who got the job thanks to brainwashing the planet or because history had been re-written.
 If the villain ever actually ran for office (such as the Penguin in the movie Batman Returns), it was assured that it would either be a very short-lived victory, or they would simply fail.